simmi30/lnd1/docs/wallet.md

 # Wallet management

-The wallet in the context of `lnd` is a database file (located in the data directory, for example `~/.lnd/data/chain/bitcoin/mainnet/wallet.db` on Linux) that contains all addresses and private keys for the on-chain **and** off-chain (LN) funds.
+The wallet in the context of `broln` is a database file (located in the data directory, for example `~/.broln/data/chain/brocoin/mainnet/wallet.db` on Linux) that contains all addresses and private keys for the on-chain **and** off-chain (LN) funds.

-The wallet is independent of the chain backend that is used (`bitcoind`, `btcd` or `neutrino`) and must therefore be created as the first step after starting up a fresh `lnd` node.
+The wallet is independent of the chain backend that is used (`brocoind`, `brond` or `neutrino`) and must therefore be created as the first step after starting up a fresh `broln` node.

-To protect the sensitive content of the wallet, the database is encrypted with a password chosen by the user when creating the wallet (simply called "wallet password"). `lnd` will not store that password anywhere by itself (as that would defeat the purpose of the password) so every time `lnd` is restarted, its wallet needs to be unlocked with that password.
-This can either be done [manually through the command line](#unlocking-a-wallet) or (starting with `lnd` version `v0.13.0-beta`) [automatically from a file](#auto-unlocking-a-wallet).
+To protect the sensitive content of the wallet, the database is encrypted with a password chosen by the user when creating the wallet (simply called "wallet password"). `broln` will not store that password anywhere by itself (as that would defeat the purpose of the password) so every time `broln` is restarted, its wallet needs to be unlocked with that password.
+This can either be done [manually through the command line](#unlocking-a-wallet) or (starting with `broln` version `v0.13.0-beta`) [automatically from a file](#auto-unlocking-a-wallet).

 ## Creating a wallet

-If `lnd` is being run for the first time, create a new wallet with:
+If `broln` is being run for the first time, create a new wallet with:
 ```shell
 ⛰   lncli create
 ```
 This will prompt for a wallet password, and optionally a cipher seed passphrase.

-`lnd` will then print a 24 word cipher seed mnemonic, which can be used to recover the wallet in case of data loss.
+`broln` will then print a 24 word cipher seed mnemonic, which can be used to recover the wallet in case of data loss.
 The user should write this down and keep in a safe place.